Please demonstrate these qualities in all your contributions.

 - Check your assumptions.
 Ask questions to clarify, don’t assume you know things about the other person and their beliefs.
-And even if you do know – still check your assumption: some things may have changed, and the other people listening to the discussion will not all share your knowledge.
+And, even if you do know, still check: some things may have changed, and the other people listening to the discussion will not all share your knowledge.

 - Play fair.
 Work with all the facts as far as possible, not just the convenient ones; don’t contrast your ideal with the other person’s reality; don’t assign guilt by association.

 - Respond to the content.
 When you reply, talk about the content which was posted, not about your objections to other things you associate with the person or group.

 - Remain focused.
 Every discussion touches on many other issues, but you can’t get anywhere if you try to deal with everything at once.
 Provide links to related discussions rather than going over the same ground again.

 We want to avoid conflict where possible, but an important part of what we are doing is learning to disagree well.
 We expect people in our community to disagree: this is, to a large extent, what we are here for - we want to hear from, and understand, people who disagree with us - and disagreement does not mean conflict.
 But, when people do things together, some conflict is inevitable.
 And, when conflict arises, this is the way we want to handle it.

 - Prompt.
 It is unlikely to be addressed immediately - everyone involved is a volunteer - but we aim to address any concerns raised as quickly as possible, without wasting any time.

 - Sensitive.
 This does not mean you will necessarily like what is said and done, but we will always aim to take your feelings and preferences into account as far as possible.

 - Fair.
 This is inevitably going to be a subjective judgement: we will aim to be fair, but in any conflict at least one side is probably going to feel disappointed.